Acktarius/conceal-assistant/README.md

 ### Known Glitch
 - [ ] Gpu name doesn't show in 'System info' when launch via a service
-- [x] Some latency to load some pages, just a refresh page can solve it
-- [ ] automatic refresh doesn't work if using a Firewall or router prevailing access to the liveReload server?

 ### Solved Glitch
 - [x] at very very first boot (therefore only happens once) the page needs to be manually